ismaelmosquera/linearsys/readme.md

 find the maximum Eigen usign the Power Method.
 Find the eigensystem for a square matrix using the QR Algorithm.

+Perform SVD factorization.
+The result of a SVD factorization is as follows:
+M= UDV^t
+were
+>
+> - U is an orthogonal matrix having the left singular vectors of M.
+> - Sigma is a diagonal matrix having the singular values of M.
+> - V is an orthogonal matrix having the right singular vectors of M.
+>

 The code can be compiled under any platform having a C compiler, since we use only standard headers
 which come with all C compilers, and the rest is pure C code.